slmhastings/Penny-Blog/src/pages/blog/2021-03-22-real-women-real-budgets.md

 2. Add it up! – and don’t shy away if it’s red, we’re here for you girl!
 3. Think about where you’re spending, and what you’re spending on – are these items all “must haves” or are some a “good to have”?

 P.S.
 At this point, unless you loveeee numbers, you will want some support and love.
 And that is why we built Penny.
-We'll show you how, and calculate the numbers.
+We'll show you how, get you trackin, and figure out a plan.
+We've got you (and your wallet).
 Take our money maker quiz [here](www.penny-finance.com/quiz)!

+Budgeting doesn’t have to be this painful exercise that makes you want to crawl under the covers.
+This post shows you [how to make it easy, step-by-step](<mini budget>).

+**\
+Finally, we like to say, don’t cut the budget, increase the income.
+Find ways to fund your [lifestyle with these tips](<mindful spending>).**